RIGHT-CENTER BIAS

 Failed Fact Checks

-Overall, we rate NewsNation Least Biased based on minimal editorializing of content and reasonable balance with story selection.
-We also rate them High for factual reporting due to proper sourcing and reasonable fact-checking record.
-(D. Van Zandt 11/2/2020) Updated (10/18/2022)
+Overall, we rate NewsNation as Right-Center Biased based on minimal editorializing and a reasonable balance in news story selection, though more hosts offer a conservative perspective.
+We also rate them High for factual reporting due to proper sourcing and a reasonable fact-checking record.
+(D. Van Zandt 11/2/2020) Updated (01/28/2026)

 Source: https://www.newsnationnow.com/